kx1000/thar-ai/content/lyrics/black-thoughts-grey-sails.md

 Sailing with no aim but to reach the bottom\
 Waves washing away whatever doubt I had left

-Grey sails adorning my ship - they lost all the colours they had - they'll never be whole again
+Grey sails adorning my ship\
+They lost all the colours they had\
+They'll never be whole again

 Carrying all the gifts of regret I have been given\
 Sinking in all these thoughts of contempt I am feeling\